Please enable JavaScript to use CodeHS

 3D Design: Keyboard Accommodations

 Students will be able to use the align tool to position shapes together as they create an accessible keyboard in Tinkercad®.
+This lesson requires student accounts in an external site.

 Training AI Using Data